FryerTuck/anon/README.md

 <br>

-## Installation
-- You'll need a Linux OS with Apache & PHP installed.
-- Clone the repository, or download & extract its contents to your web-server's `doc-root` folder, then visit its URL
-- Log in (instructions below) and change the `master` password
-- (optional) - change the `remote origin` of this (cloned) repo to your own by using the Anon terminal

->If you're on Windows (-or OSX) then use VirtualBox, or something similar and install any decent Linux distro on it; *Arch* is great.
->More info available in the *Help* docs

-#### Getting started
+## Getting started

 In order to change anything in your Anon system (the Anon way), you'll need to use the *WorkPanel*.
 >You benefit from using "the Anon way" because Anon logs your time and provides security and assistance relative to what you're doing.

-#### How to toggle the WorkPanel on and off
+## How to toggle the WorkPanel on and off
 - To open: on your keyboard press -and hold the `` {:CTRLKEYS:} `` keys in sequence together then let go .. quickly does it ;)
 - To shut: do the exact same thing as above :D
+- Alternatively just click/tap 4 times on the main view (actual website)

 There is a default *root* user in Anon named `master` -which is used to set system configuration and to create/delete users with/without "lead" privileges.
 If you haven't changed the master password yet, you'll need to change it now.